What is the Citizenship Amendment Act? How Many Times The Citizenship Act Amended?

 The recently proposed Citizenship Amendment Bill 2016 was in the news when Rajya Sabha appointed 10 of its members to the joint committee of parliament to go through and analyze this bill thoroughly.
 The bill is under the scrutiny of the opposition as well as the Intellectual fraternity of the country.

 In this article, you are going to discover what is the citizenship amendment act?
 How many times the citizenship act was amended?
 We will also discuss the original Citizenship Act and the proposed amendments by the current union government and analysis of the bill with a perspective of the Indian Constitution.

-What is Citizenship Amendment Act?
+What is CAA or What is the Citizenship Amendment Act?

-The citizenship act 1955 came into the existence to provide for the acquisition and determination of citizenship of India.
+The citizenship act 1955 came into existence to provide for the acquisition and determination of citizenship of India.
 The bestowal of a person as the citizen of India is governed by Article 5 to 11 of the Constitution of India.
 By this act, the citizenship of India is granted by birth, descent, registration, naturalization & by incorporation of territory in India.

-What is Citizenship amendment bill, 2016?
+What is the Citizenship Amendment Bill, 2016?

 A) The Hindus, Sikhs, Buddhists, Jains, Parsis and Christians from Afghanistan, Bangladesh and Pakistan will not be considered as illegal migrants.

 B) The people who have been exempted from provisions of the Passport (Entry into India) Act, 1920, and the Foreigners Act, 1946 by the central government will not be considered as illegal migrants.

 C) The bill creates an exception for the migrants from communities mentioned above to grant them citizenship with neutralization.
 People from these communities can apply for citizenship after six years.
 (The previous requirement was to complete 11 years before such application.)